Max Weil: Music educator, violinist, and conductor in Halifax

-The Canadian Encyclopedia states that Max Weil was appointed head the of the violin department at the Halifax Conservatory of Music in c.
+The Canadian Encyclopedia states that Max Weil was appointed head of the violin department at the Halifax Conservatory of Music in c.
 1892.
 However, newspaper reports from Philadelphia indicate a different timeline.
 The Philadelphia Jewish Exponent reports that Weil was in Denver, Colorado performing with Lehmann's Schumann Quartette until he returned to Philadelphia in early May 1893.
 That same paper reported that he remained in Philadelphia until mid-September 1893 when he left for Halifax, Nova Scotia to take a new position as a music instructor at the "Women's College of Halifax".
 When returning to the United States for a vacation in September 1894, it was reported that Weil would return to his post as "director and instructor of music at the Ladies' College in Halifax, Nova Scotia."

 The Halifax Ladies' College was closely affiliated with Halifax Conservatory of Music, and was managed by the same governing board from the time both institutions were concurrently co-established in 1887 by the minister Robert Laning until 1952.
 While some sources refer to them as separate but related entities, other sources refer to the schools as a single organization under the title Halifax Ladies College and Conservatory of Music.
 Given the discrepancy between sources in relation to the schools being a single unified institution, and two separate institutions, its possible Weil worked for one or both institutions.
 However, multiple sources indicate Weil was the head of the violin faculty at the Halifax Conservatory of Music in the 1890s until his resignation in 1900.
 He left the school to establish his own music school in Halifax, the Weil School of Music, which he operated from 1900-1908.
 He was responsible for bringing several excellent music teachers to the city of Halifax.

 Weil was a prominent conductor in Halifax, Nova Scotia from 1893-1908.
 Canadian music historian Phyllis Blakeley described as "a conductor of energy, with a capacity for hard work, a quick eye, and an unerring ear."
 In 1893 Weil succeeded Heinrich Klingenfeld as director of the Haydn Quintette Club; a music group which presented a series of symphony concerts in the city among other music events.
 In 1897 he founded the Halifax Symphony Orchestra; a professional orchestra he conducted for eleven seasons of concerts.
 Weil also conducted and produced operas in Halifax, beginning with a production of Friedrich von Flotow's Martha in 1896.
 Other operas he produced and conducted in the city included Charles Gounod's Faust and Michael William Balfe's The Bohemian Girl.

 Weil was also active as a composer of orchestral music.